BYU-ODH/OpenScripture/README.md

 # Timeline

-The 5 digital editions aforementioned will be finished by the end of summer 2022.
-1837 has finished its first.
-We project that we will have the first draft finished for 1879 by June 15, with 1920 done by July 4.

-Shortly thereafter, the 1981 and 2013 editions will be added to the dataset as well.
-These editions do not need to be done manually, but they do need to be lined up with the rest of the data.

-We recognize that there will be mistakes made while digitizing the editions, so we will have a second person review each chapter again.
+10-Aug-2022: Each edition has been successfully digitized, and we are 60% done with an initial review of each chapter.
+1981 and 2013 have also been added to the dataset programatically.

+31-Aug-2022: We plan to be 100% with the review.

+1-Sep-2022: We will start compiling a similar project for the Book of Commandments/Doctrine and Covenants.

+1-Sep-2022 through 31-Dec-2022: Even after the review of the Book of Mormon, we recognize that some chapters contain errors.
+A second review process will be performed Autumn 2022 to minimize these errors.

 # Repository Files